Mitigating optimistic bias in entropic risk estimation and optimization: Distributionally robust insurance policy

 \section{Distributionally robust insurance policy}

 The US National Flood Insurance Program (NFIP) provides flood coverage at subsidized premiums but faces significant challenges due to the large, correlated losses it insures against.
 These losses often result in claims exceeding the cumulative premiums collected over time \citep{Marcoux_H_Wagner_2023}.
 Consequently, the NFIP currently operates with a deficit exceeding \$20 billion and is compelled to consider raising premiums \citep{Marcoux_H_Wagner_2023}.
 However, higher premiums often deter households from purchasing coverage.
 This reluctance stems from how individuals perceive risk, which is frequently shaped by empirical losses rather than statistical estimates \citep{Kousky_Cooke_2012}.
 As a result, households tend to underestimate the risks associated with rare events.
 Demand for insurance, therefore, typically spikes only after catastrophic disasters \citep{Gallagher_2014}.
 In other words, individuals who have not experienced a catastrophic flood event are more likely to underestimate the associated risks.
 Surveys indicate that people exposed to flood risk but without firsthand experience of similar disasters often exhibit overly optimistic views about the threats posed by climate change.
 This optimism has been linked to houses in high flood-risk areas being overvalued by 6–9\% \citep{Bakkensen_Barrage_2021}.
-Furthermore, NFIP premium subsidies reductions, combined with advances in risk estimation and flood risk mapping, have been shown to decrease house prices in high-risk areas \citep{Hino_Burke_2021}.
+Furthermore, NFIP premium subsidy reductions, combined with advances in risk estimation and flood risk mapping, have been shown to decrease house prices in high-risk areas \citep{Hino_Burke_2021}.
 Such behavioral responses are not unique to flood insurance markets. \cite{Herrnstadt_Sweeney_2024} use a difference-in-differences method to show that the prices of houses within 500 feet of a gas pipeline in the Bay Area dropped by \$383 per household following the deadly 2010 pipeline explosion in San Francisco.
 Moreover, residents’ perceptions of risk increased significantly above the empirical average for several years after the explosion.
 Interestingly, however, the prices of properties located 2,000 feet from the pipeline remained unaffected, despite being classified as high-risk.
 This discrepancy underscores the impact of firsthand experiences of catastrophic events on risk perception.
+This directly impacts the premium and coverage policies that are acceptable to a household.
+Consequently, an insurer's assessment of their risk exposure needs to take into account the households' risk perception.